Ben-Gleeson71/Egalitarian_Social_Policing/README.md

 Credits and References:

 The model was constructed with Netlogo 6.1.0 (Wilensky, 1999) reformatted for Netlogo 7.0.2 and is available on the Netlogo Modelling Commons.
-For further description, including code, and ODD protocol (following Grimm et al., 2020), see Supplementary Information available at https://github.com/Ben-Gleeson71/MedMaleConAgg

 Boehm, C. (1993).
 Egalitarian Behavior and Reverse Dominance Hierarchy.
 Current Anthropology, 34(3), 227–254.